 The Act and Regulations empower the Council, the Academic Board and the Vice-Chancellor to delegate certain of their powers, functions and activities to other officers or to committees.
 Management Delegations focus on who can sign contracts and other documents on behalf of the University and Human Resources functions.

-- Delegations and sub-delegations of powers to sign contracts, agreements and other documents on behalf of the University (PDF 0.69MB) (staff access)
+- Delegations and sub-delegations of powers to sign contracts, agreements and other documents on behalf of the University (pdf 0.69MB) (staff access)

-- Vice-Chancellor’s specific delegations under the Statute and the Vice-Chancellor’s Regulations (PDF 0.75MB) (staff access)
+- Vice-Chancellor’s specific delegations under the Statute and the Vice-Chancellor’s Regulations (pdf 0.75MB) (staff access)

 - Academic Board delegations

-- Human Resources Authorities and Delegations (staff access)
+- Human Resources authorities and delegations (staff access)

-- Financial delegation value limits (staff access)
+- Financial delegations (staff access)

 The Approvals Matrix delineates the approval boundaries between the Council, Resources and Finance Committee and the Vice-Chancellor in relation to various categories of income and expenditure, including research and consulting income, Capital Development Plan Projects, and procurement contracts.

-- Approvals Matrix (PDF 463.1KB) (staff access)
+- Approvals Matrix (pdf 463.1KB) (staff access)